 How To Set Position Of An Element Below The Mouse On Click

-In this section, we will learn how to set the position of an element using JavaScript so that it appears below the mouse on click.
+In this section, we will learn how to set position of an element in JavaScript so that it appears below the mouse on click.

 We can use the event listeners to detect when the user clicks on the element and then set its position.
 For example, we can use the click event to set the position of an element so that it appears below the mouse on click.